-V. Prem Watsa, 68, has been the Chairman of our Board of Directors since 2015 and has been the Chairman and Chief Executive Officer of Fairfax Financial Holdings Limited since 1985.
-He has served as Vice President of the Portfolio Advisor since 1985.
-Mr. Watsa is also a director of Fairfax Africa Holdings Corporation and BlackBerry Limited, and is a resident of Toronto, Ontario.
-Canada.
+V. Prem Watsa, 69, has been the Chairman of our Board of Directors since 2015 and has been the Chairman and Chief Executive Officer of Fairfax Financial Holdings Limited since 1985.
+He has served as Vice Chairman of the Portfolio Advisor since September 2019 and served as Vice President of the Portfolio Advisor from July 1984 to September 2019.
+Mr. Watsa is also a director of Fairfax Africa Holdings Corporation and BlackBerry Limited, and is a resident of Toronto, Ontario, Canada.